SergioETrillo/tigretoncio.github.io/_posts/2016-06-01-instagram-challenge.md

 comments: true
 ---

-The seventh week of course introduced a new framework: Ruby on Rails.
+The seventh week of course introduced a new framework: <a href="http://rubyonrails.org/" target="_blank">Ruby on Rails</a>.
 Ruby is a general-purpose programming language, though it is best known for its use in web programming.
-Rails is a ruby gem that extends the Ruby programming language.
-Rails combines Ruby with HTML, CSS and JavaScript to create web applications that run on a web server (that is why Rails is considered a server-side or backend framework).
+Ruby on Rails is a web application framework created in Ruby that allows the creation of complex websites.
+Rails uses the model-view-controller (MVC) framework and provides default structures for a database, a web service and web pages.

-> The weekend challenge was building a simplified clone of instagram on Ruby on Rails where **users** can post **pictures**, write **comments** on pictures and **like** a picture.
-As a bonus, styling the website like the real instragram's site (or more awesome).
+> The weekend challenge was building a simplified clone of instagram on Ruby on Rails where users can post pictures, and write comments and like them.

-During the week we learned how Rails applications are organized using a pattern that other developers would recognize.
-Code is easier to write, understand and maintain if it fits a pattern you are familiar with.
-In this case, that pattern is again Model-View-Controller.
+This was an intense week to learn Ruby on Rails in a week.
+However with the intense work previously done on Ruby and with a lot of motivation, it was possible to be done.

+There was quite a lot of new technology added here, apart from Ruby on Rails I needed something to manage the pictures, (Paperclip gem), and also a platform to store them, as Heroku is not design to store an important amount of data.
+So I used <a href="https://aws.amazon.com/" target="_blank">Amazon Web Services</a>, profiting of their 1 year free offer, (I used their fantastic storage service AWS S3).
+I also used devise to manage user authentication, Factory Girl to create objects for test, Simple Form gem to create easy forms, and a few other gems, bits and pieces.

+The code is <a href="https://github.com/tigretoncio/instagram-challenge" target="_blank">available here</a>, and the app is stored in Heroku <a href="https://pichagram.herokuapp.com/" target="_blank">here</a>

 The goals of this exercise were:

-  * Understand how Rails applications are organized.
-How to separate concerns and responsabilities applying correctly the MVC pattern.
-What are the actions of the controllers ?, how should I present the information to the user (*views*), what database tables do I need (*models*) ?...

-  * Getting familiar with database migrations.

-  * Use correctly the Gemfile and separate the gems into groups according to the purpose of them (test, development, production).

-  * Search the appropriate gems that help us solving the challenge.
-In this case, I used **Cloudinary**, which is an end-to-end image management solution for websites and mobile apps.
-My instagram clone uses Cloudinary for image uploads, storage and simple manipulations.
-Another gem used in this project is **acts_as_votable** which allows records (pictures) to be votable.
-Another important gem used for this project is **devise**, a flexible authentication solution for Rails.

-  * Experiment with styling frameworks.
-This app uses Bootstrap, a combination of HTML, CSS and JavaScript code designed to help build user interface components (Front-end-Framework).

-  * How to prevent sensible data, like API keys and passwords from being published on GitHub using environment variables both locally and on Heroku.

-  * Use Test-Driven Development as a development cycle (red-green-refactor).
-Implement feature and unit test in order to test the app and find regressions.

-You can see my work on this GitHub <a href="https://github.com/omajul85/instagram-challenge" target="_blank">repo</a>.
-The application has been deployed on Heroku.
-You can share your images with the world <a href="https://instagram-omajul85.herokuapp.com/" target="_blank">here</a>.
+  * Practice in the use of Ruby on Rail applications, and the MVC framework

+  * Practice the database aspect using ActiveRecord which is the ORM used by Rails.

+  * Practice the search and use of many different Gemfiles in an application, separating through groups depending on the software development live cycle, (development, test, production)

+  * Experiment with presenting data.
+Although I did not have a lot of time to "make it beautiful" and it is in my to-do list.

+  * Ensure sensitive data does not appear in the code and publicly available on GitHub.

+  * Continue the practice of Test-Driven Development to ensure good test coverage, which is a very important feature in applications that change often, (all successful ones).